bpotato198/Syspull/README.md

 # Installation
 1. `git clone` this repository
-2. make sure you have Python
+2. make sure you have .NET 8.0
 3. navigate into the folder where you cloned it
-4. run `python3 main.py`
+4. run `dotnet build`
+5. and `dotnet run`